mtmanning93/Reach_reports/README.md

 ### Update Account
 ------------------

 When a user chooses to edit their account from inside the [account](#account) page, they are directed to the 'update account' page.
-The page contains a simple form where users can update their username.
-Also available to users is an account managements section containing the option to change their password via the ['Reset Account Password' button](#reset-password), and the ['Manage email accounts' button]().
+The page contains a simple form where users can update their usernames.
+Also available to users is an account managements section containing the option to change their password via the ['Reset Account Password' button](#reset-password), and the ['Manage email accounts' button](#manage-email-accounts).

 <details>
 <summary>Update Account Screenshot</summary>